-Both offences carry a maximum penalty of \$3,698.
+Both laws have a maximum penalty of 20 penalty units, or approximately \$3,160 (a penalty unit is worth approximately \$158 at date of print).
 You could also lose your Game Licence and any equipment used in the commission of the offence.